encode/starlette/docs/middleware.md

 The following arguments are supported:

-* `allow_origins` - A list of origins that should be permitted to make cross-origin requests. eg. `['https://example.org', 'https://www.example.org']`.
-You can use `['*']` to allow any origin.
+* `allow_origins` - An iterable of origins that should be permitted to make cross-origin requests, e.g., `['https://example.org', 'https://www.example.org']`.
+You can use `["*"]` to allow any origin.
+Defaults to `()`.
-* `allow_origin_regex` - A regex string to match against origins that should be permitted to make cross-origin requests. eg. `'https://.*\.example\.org'`.
+* `allow_origin_regex` - A regex string to match against origins that should be permitted to make cross-origin requests, e.g., `'https://.*\.example\.org'`.
-* `allow_methods` - A list of HTTP methods that should be allowed for cross-origin requests.
-Defaults to `['GET']`.
-You can use `['*']` to allow all standard methods.
+* `allow_methods` - An iterable of HTTP methods that should be allowed for cross-origin requests.
+Defaults to `("GET",)`.
+You can use `["*"]` to allow all standard methods.
-* `allow_headers` - A list of HTTP request headers that should be supported for cross-origin requests.
-Defaults to `[]`.
-You can use `['*']` to allow all headers.
+* `allow_headers` - An iterable of HTTP request headers that should be supported for cross-origin requests.
+Defaults to `()`.
+You can use `["*"]` to allow all headers.
 The `Accept`, `Accept-Language`, `Content-Language` and `Content-Type` headers are always allowed for CORS requests.
 * `allow_credentials` - Indicate that cookies should be supported for cross-origin requests.
 Defaults to `False`.
 Also, `allow_origins`, `allow_methods` and `allow_headers` cannot be set to `['*']` for credentials to be allowed, all of them must be explicitly specified.
 * `expose_headers` - Indicate any response headers that should be made accessible to the browser.
-Defaults to `[]`.
+Defaults to `()`.
 * `max_age` - Sets a maximum time in seconds for browsers to cache CORS responses.
 Defaults to `600`.

 The middleware responds to two particular types of HTTP request...

-#### CORS preflight requests
+### CORS preflight requests

 These are any `OPTIONS` request with `Origin` and `Access-Control-Request-Method` headers.
 In this case the middleware will intercept the incoming request and respond with appropriate CORS headers, and either a 200 or 400 response for informational purposes.

-#### Simple requests
+### Simple requests

 Any request with an `Origin` header.
 In this case the middleware will pass the request through as normal, but will include appropriate CORS headers on the response.

 ## SessionMiddleware